nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: **Note on flags:**
+**:information_source: Note:**

 - If your flag has no content, the next available flag will be replaced and cycled.
-- If you flag has content, the next available flag will be appended to your command text.
+- If your flag has content, the next available flag will be appended to your command text.

 </div>